• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Use the following equipment:

-The total pumping capacity of all the pumps and powerheads, not including the protein skimmer pump, should turn the water over at least 10 times per hour.
+The total pumping capacity of all pumps and powerheads, excluding the protein skimmer pump, should turn the water over at least 20 times per hour.

 Use the following equipment:

-Systems under 50 gallons can use a Marineland Penguin BIO-Wheel or Hagen AquaClear Power Filter.
-The Penguin BIO-Wheel and Hagen AquaClear hang of the back of the tank.
+Systems under 50 gallons can use a Seachem Tidal, Marineland Penguin Pro Bio-Wheel, or an AquaClear Power Filter hang on back filter.

-Systems over 50 gallons can use a NuClear canister filter These filters will require that you have a way of getting the water out of the tank using a a plumbed through the bottom tank or with an over the back overflow box.
+Systems over 50 gallons can use a NuClear Canister Filter.
+These filters will require that you have a way to get the water out of the tank, plumbed through the bottom of the tank.

-Instead of the NuClear you could use a Fluval canister filter for a tank over 50 gallons.
-This filter includes the pump and plumbing and are relatively easy to set up.
-The filter either come with or can be purchased with biological and chemical filtration media as well as mechanical filter media.
+Instead of the NuClear, you could use a Fluval Canister Filter for a tank over 50 gallons.
+This filter includes the pump and plumbing, and is relatively easy to set up.
+The filter either comes with or can be purchased with biological and chemical filtration media, as well as mechanical filter media.

 Use the following equipment:

-Systems under 50 gallons can use a Marineland Penguin BIO-Wheel or Hagen AquaClear Power Filter.
-The Penguin BIO-Wheel and Hagen AquaClear hang of the back of the tank.
+Systems under 50 gallons can use a Seachem Tidal, a Marineland Penguin Pro Bio-Wheel, or an AquaClear Power Filter hang on back filter.

-Systems over 50 gallons can use a NuClear canister filter.
-These filters will require that you have a way of getting the water out of the tank using a a plumbed through the bottom tank or with an over the back overflow box.
+Systems over 50 gallons can use a NuClear Canister Filter.
+These filters will require that you have a way to get the water out of the tank, plumbed through the bottom of the tank.

-Instead of the NuClear you could use a Fluval canister filter for a tank over 50 gallons.
-This filter includes the pump and plumbing and are relatively easy to set up.
-The filter either come with or can be purchased with biological and chemical filtration media as well as mechanical filter media.
+Instead of the NuClear, you could use a Fluval Canister Filter for a tank over 50 gallons.
+This filter includes the pump and plumbing and is relatively easy to set up.
+The filter either comes with or can be purchased with biological, chemical, and mechanical filtration media.

 AQUARIUM FILTRATION THEORY

-Aquariums are small bodies of water with a greater density of organisms than real environments--leading to the build-up of waste products to toxic levels.
-Filtration removes these unwanted compounds from the tank's water--making the environment more suitable for keeping corals, fish, invertebrates, and any other life forms that you may be planning to add to your aquarium.
+Aquariums are small bodies of water with a higher density of organisms than natural environments, leading to the buildup of waste products to toxic levels.
+Filtration removes these unwanted compounds from the tank's water, making the environment more suitable for keeping corals, fish, invertebrates, and other life forms you may plan to add to your aquarium.

-All aquariums require biological, mechanical and chemical filtration.
-Each of these types of filtration requires different methods for reef tanks, saltwater fish only tanks and freshwater tanks.
+All aquariums require biological, mechanical, and chemical filtration.
+Each of these filtration types requires different methods for reef tanks, saltwater fish-only tanks, and freshwater tanks.
 Below is a general guide to help you decide which products you need for your aquarium.

-Biological filtration deals with the removal of nitrogen breakdown by-products from the water.
-These nitrogen compounds appear in the tank as a result of the animals added to the tank; the food that is added to the tank, the algae that die off, and the respiration and metabolism of the fish and invertebrates.
-Even though the water quality is usually excellent when an aquarium is first started up, as soon as animals are added the water quality starts deteriorating quickly.
-Biological filtration counteracts these negative effects and removes whatever noxious compounds may have been added to the water as a result of populating the tank, feeding the animals, biochemical activity taking place, etc. Biological filtration is best done with live rock, live sand, undergravel filters or biological media.
-Read on for more about when and how to use various types of biological filtration.
+Biological filtration removes nitrogen breakdown by-products from the water.
+These nitrogen compounds appear in the tank as a result of the animals added to the tank, the food that is added to the tank, the algae that die off, and the respiration and metabolism of the fish and invertebrates.
+Even though water quality is usually excellent when an aquarium is first started up, as soon as animals are added, it starts deteriorating quickly.
+Biological filtration counteracts these negative effects and removes any noxious compounds that may have been added to the water due to tank population, feeding the animals, biochemical activity, etc. Biological filtration is best done with live rock, live sand, or biological media.

 Biological filtration has four goals: